 Neither will my postpartum hips, for that matter, but that’s a personal problem I’ll work out on my own.

 Basically, to get this chocolate toffee pretzel bark from the web and into your kitchen, you’re going to simply line a large, rimmed baking sheet with foil and sprinkle it with broken mini pretzels (time to take out your aggression).

 Then, a simple mixture of butter and brown sugar bubbles on the stove for a whopping three minutes before it’s poured over the pretzels.

 If you are thinking this is very similar to the saltine toffee recipes floating around everywhere, you are a smart cookie.

 You’re going to bake that pretzel/caramel combo, top it with chocolate, then spread the melty chocolate evenly over the top, and finish with a smattering of sea salt.

 One Year Ago: Grilled Steak and Veggie Kebabs

 Three Years Ago: Shrimp Stir Fry with Snow Peas and Coconut Curry Sauce

-- About 8 ounces (half of a 1-pound bag) mini pretzels, broken into smaller pieces, more or less to cover the pan
+- About 8-ounces (227 g) mini pretzels, (half of a 1-pound bag) broken into smaller pieces, more or less to cover the pan

 - Sea salt